Apache Tomcat on Ubuntu 16.04

 Updated by Phil Zona

 Apache Tomcat is an open-source software implementation of the Java Servlet and Java Server Pages technologies.
-You’ll run applications within Tomcat using the OpenJDK implementation of the Java development environment.
+With this guide, you’ll run applications within Tomcat using the OpenJDK implementation of the Java development environment.

 Before You Begin